ColstonBod-oy/fake-e-commerce/README.md

 ### reason:

 Started the project late.

-First time using tailwind css got carried away on the designing part.
+First time using tailwind css got carried away on
+the designing part and making it fully responsive.

 If given the chance, I'll be glad to continue doing projects like these
 as this is my first time applying for an internship.